e82eric/SimpleWindowManager/README.md

 ## Instalation
-- You will need to compile the application to install it -- Make sure that MSVC (C compiler) is installed
+- You will need to compile the application to install it
+  - Make sure that MSVC (C compiler) is installed
--- Run setvccars.bar to add nmake and cl.exe to the path.
+  - Run setvccars.bar to add nmake and cl.exe to the path.
 (You make need to adjust the paths in the batch depending one where MSVC is installed)
--- Make any configuration/customizations
+  - Make any configuration/customizations
--- Run nmake
+  - Run nmake
--- Run nmake publish
+  - Run nmake publish
--- Run bin\SimpleWindowManager.exe (to run the application)
+  - Run bin\SimpleWindowManager.exe (to run the application)

 ## Configuration/Customization
 - Configuration is done in C and is compiled into the binary
 - You will need to a Config.c
--- You will need to implement a void configure(Configuration *configuration) functio
+  - You will need to implement a void configure(Configuration *configuration) function
---- This is where you can adjust bar color/bar height etc on the configuration structure
+    - This is where you can adjust bar color/bar height etc on the configuration structure
---- This is also where you will define workspaces, keybindings, scratch windows and menu commands
+    - This is also where you will define workspaces, keybindings, scratch windows and menu commands

 There is a SampleConfig.c provided in the repository
 - The makefile currently looks for this in ..\SimpleWindowManagerConfig\config.c but can be updated in the make file